Web8080/AI_Architecture_for_Humanoid_Robot_Assistant/docs/guides/STUDY_GUIDE_PHASE1.md

 ---

-**Start with Week 1, Day 1-2: Review your chapo-bot code!
+**Start with Week 1, Day 1-2: Review  chapo-bot code!
 Understanding what you've already built is the fastest path to success.**

-**Take your time - solid foundations lead to faster development later.**
+**Take  time - solid foundations lead to faster development later.**

 ---